ElMehdiLebbar/SeuleJs/README.md

 ### 🔰 Fire()

 Do you want to simulate event with a single statement?
-Then you may use Fire Method rot that:
+Then you may use Fire Method for that:

 #### 〽️ Syntax